shashankms9/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure_15.md

     -  Location: **East US**

 3. Upon completion, it should look like the following screenshot.
-Validate the information is correct, and select **OK**.
+Select **Review + Create** then validate the information is correct and select **Create**.

     ![This represents the properly filled out fields when creating a Log Analytics Workspace.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image160.png "Create Log Analytics Workspace")